MichaelCurrin/code-cookbook/recipes/ci-cd/netlify/index.md

 ---
 logo: netlify
-description: How to setup a Netlify site
+description: How to set up a Netlify site
 ---
 # Netlify